idaholab/moose/modules/navier_stokes/doc/content/source/kernels/INSADMeshConvection.md

 # INSADMeshConvection

-!syntax description /Kernels/INSADConvectedMesh
+!syntax description /Kernels/INSADMeshConvection

-`INSADConvectedMesh` implements the corresponding weak form for the components of the term:
+`INSADMeshConvection` implements the corresponding weak form for the components of the term:

 \begin{equation}